 American Academy of Otolaryngology-Head and Neck Surgery Foundation Continuing Professional Development Mission Statement

-The American Academy of Otolaryngology-Head & Neck Surgery Foundation’s (AAO-HNSF) Continuing Professional Development (CPD) program strives to improve healthcare provider (physicians, physicians-in-training, advanced practice providers, and medical students) knowledge, competence, and practice through lifelong learning by identifying and addressing the education needs which underlie practice gaps in otolaryngology-head and neck surgery.
+The American Academy of Otolaryngology-Head and Neck Surgery Foundation’s (AAO-HNSF) Continuing Professional Development (CPD) program strives to improve healthcare provider (physicians, physicians-in-training, advanced practice providers, and medical students) knowledge, competence, and practice through lifelong learning by identifying and addressing the education needs which underlie practice gaps in otolaryngology-head and neck surgery.

 - Facial plastic and reconstructive surgery